volkanozkan/JPA-/README.md

-# Simple Shop With Usign JPA and JSP
+# Simple Shop Store With Usign JPA and JSP